hashgraph/hedera-cli/README.md

 **2. Restoring Backup:**

-This command restores a backup of the `state.json` file stored in the same `dist/state` directory.
+This command restores a backup of the `state.json` file stored in the same `dist/state` directory, it can't detect backups stored elsewhere.
 It only restores state files with the format `state.backup.<timestamp>.json`.
+If you don't provide a filename, the CLI tool will list all available backups and ask you to select one.

 ```sh
 hcli backup restore -f,--file <filename> [--restore-accounts] [--restore-tokens] [--restore-scripts]